srhopkins/docker-tunnels/README.md

 docker-tunnels
 ---
-In a tech utopia there would never be a need to tunnel as our environment would be perfectly segmented with no need to cross boundaries without appropriately established routes.
-Since there is no utopia this project exists when you just need to get something done; whatever your reasons may be.
+In techtopia we would never need to cross perfectly segmented network boundaries outside engineered established routes.
+This project exists for those in the real world who just need to get something done; whatever your reasons may be.

 Sample `tunnel_name.json` : file(s) name must end in `.json`